A note on this page's publication date

-GiveWell will invite a select number of organizations implementing evidence-backed programs to apply for a top charity recommendation in 2017.
+GiveWell will invite a select number of organizations implementing evidence-backed programs to apply for a top charity recommendation each year.
 This page provides information about our process for organizations we invite to apply.

 For many organizations, before undertaking the process described on this page, we will have one or more conversations with the organization to explain our process, answer questions, and discuss what program(s) an organization should apply with.
 The process described below covers the steps after an organization has selected what program(s) to apply with.